Authorize AI-driven state transitions before they bind the enterprise.

 Pilot Integration Package for Production Route Evidence

-The production pilot package is the path from controlled L4 to production L5 evidence.
+The production pilot package is the path from event-level no-bind proof to production L5 route completeness.
 It attaches real route inventory, downstream endpoint behavior, token validation logs, bypass-attempt logs, reviewer closure, and outcome records.

 Integration Path